What is salmeterol inhalation?

 Salmeterol may increase the risk of asthma-related death.
 Use only the prescribed dose of this medication, and do not use it for longer than your doctor recommends.
 Follow all patient instructions for safe use.
 Talk with your doctor about your individual risks and benefits of using salmeterol inhalation.

-If you use salmeterol inhalation for asthma, you must use it together with another long-term asthma control medication.
+If you use salmeterol inhalation for asthma, you must use it together with an inhaled steroid medicine for long-term asthma control.
 Seek medical attention if you think any of your asthma medications are not working as well as usual.

 Before taking this medicine

-You should not use this medication if you are allergic to salmeterol or to milk proteins.
+You should not use salmeterol if you are allergic to salmeterol or to milk proteins.

 a food or drug allergy;